Asset Tokenization

 On-chain private credit offers higher yields than tokenized Treasuries, but with meaningfully higher risk.
 If you choose to participate:

-- Understand the specific credit risk — who is the borrower, what is their track record, and what recourse exists in the event of default
+• Understand the specific credit risk — who is the borrower, what's their track record, and what recourse exists in default

 5. Stay Current on Regulation